-The experimentally measured Fermi arcs are shown in Fig.~\ref{fig:surface}b.
+The experimentally measured Fermi arcs are shown in Fig.~\ref{fig:surface}a.
 From the shown Green's function at a given frequency on the left, we can extract $\omega(k_y,k_z)$.
-Owing to our resolution in $k_z$ and the dissipation broadened features, we cannot determine the end-points of this Fermi arc.
+Owing to our resolution in $k_z$ and the dissipation-broadened features, we cannot determine the end-points of this Fermi arc.
 However, we can observe the evolution of $\omega(k_y,k_z)$ and hence determine the group velocity on the two opposing surfaces.
-In Fig~\ref{fig:surface}c the $+ \hat{\bf x}$ and $- \hat{\bf x}$ surfaces show indeed opposite group velocities, in line with the expectation of edges states induced by a Chern number.
+In Fig~\ref{fig:surface}b the surfaces $+ \hat{\bf x}$ (called top surface before) and $-\hat{\bf x}$ (called bottom surface) show indeed opposite group velocities, in line with the expectation of edges states induced by a Chern number.
 The upper half of the Brillouin zone is not shown and determined by time-reversal symmetry.

+Further studies of the effects of axial gauge field in transport phenomena require wave packets experiments.
+The losses of our system, mainly due to the surfaces, prevent us from performing such experiments.
+There are currently other acoustic platforms\cite{Ni18} that meet the quality factor requirements to perform such experiments.
+In the light of recent discoveries of loss-induced exceptional rings in Weyl semimetals,\cite{Xu17z} it is interesting to note that here, dissipation mainly leads to spectral broadening.
+We extend on that point in the Supplementary Information.

-By directly observing chiral Landau levels in a Weyl system we have shown that axial fields rooted in the theory of high-energy physics can be implemented and observed in condensed matter systems.
-Many of the theoretically predicted phenomena, such as the chiral magnetic effect,\cite{Fukushima08} the chiral vortical effect,\cite{Landsteiner16} strain induced quantum oscillations\cite{Liu17} and many more seem now to be reachable in systems of classical metamaterials,\cite{Lee17, Lu15, Li17, Fruchart18b} in cold-atoms, or in low-temperature electronic systems.
+By directly observing chiral Landau levels in a Weyl system we have shown that axial fields rooted in the theory of high-energy physics can be implemented and observed in condensed matter systems and implemented for the first time a gauge field in an acoustic 3D system.\cite{Yang17, Wen18} Many of the theoretically predicted phenomena, such as the chiral magnetic effect,\cite{Fukushima08} the chiral vortical effect,\cite{Landsteiner16} strain induced quantum oscillations\cite{Liu17} and many more seem now to be reachable in systems of classical metamaterials,\cite{Lee17, Lu15, Li17, Fruchart18b} in cold-atoms, or in low-temperature electronic systems.

-We acknowledge insightful discussions with Dmitry Pikulin and Ady Stern.
-We are greateful for the financial support from the Swiss National Science Foundation, the NCCR QSIT, and the ERC project TopMechMat.
+{\bf Acknowledgements} We acknowledge insightful discussions with Dmitry Pikulin and Ady Stern.
+We are grateful for the financial support from the Swiss National Science Foundation, the NCCR QSIT, and the ERC project TopMechMat.